 - E. Faxes.
 Faxes are not permitted except with prior approval of Chambers. - F. Hand Deliveries.
-Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance of the Daniel Patrick Moynihan United States District Courthouse at 500 Pearl Street, New York, NY 10007 and may not be brought directly to Chambers, except by representatives of the United States Attorney's Office or the Federal Defenders of New York.
-If the hand-delivered letter is urgent and requires the Court's immediate attention, ask the Court
+Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance of the Daniel Patrick Moynihan United States District Courthouse at 500 Pearl Street, New York, NY 10007. - G. Urgent Communications.

-- Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved by Chambers staff immediately. - G. Urgent Communications.
 As a general matter, materials filed via ECF are reviewed by the Court the business day after they have been filed.
 If a submission requires more immediate attention, please notify chambers by telephone after you file via ECF.

-3. Defense Counsel
+4. Defense Counsel

 - A. Benefactor Payments.
 Whenever defense counsel has received, or is receiving, a benefactor payment that subjects counsel to a conflict of interest, said counsel must inform the Court and request a Curcio hearing at the first conference. - B. Other Conflicts.
 Counsel have an obligation to promptly inform the Court upon learning of any other conflict of interest, whether a potential or an actual conflict, and to request a Curcio hearing if appropriate. - C. Substitution of Counsel.
-When there is a substitution of defense counsel, counsel of record must file a letter-motion on ECF in accordance with Paragraph 4(A) to request that a conference be scheduled as soon as possible.
+When there is a substitution of defense counsel, counsel of record must file a letter-motion on ECF in accordance with Paragraph 5(A) to request that a conference be scheduled as soon as possible.
 At the conference, the Court will address the application by defense counsel to be relieved.
 Counsel of record (i.e., current counsel), the defendant, replacement counsel, and the Assistant United States Attorney must also attend the conference.

-4. Motions
+5. Motions

-- A. Letter-Motions.
+A. Letter-Motions.
 Letter-motions may be filed via ECF if they comply with the S.D.N.Y.
 Local Rules and the S.D.N.Y.
-"Electronic Case Filing Rules and Instructions."
-In particular, in accordance with Paragraph 2(D) above, all requests for adjournments and extensions should be filed as letter-motions.
+Electronic Case Filing Rules and Instructions.
+In particular, in accordance with Paragraph 3(D) above, all requests for adjournments and extensions should be filed as letter-motions.
 All lettermotions should be text searchable.

-A courtesy copy should not be provided to Chambers. - B. Memoranda of Law.
-Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to 25 pages, and reply memoranda are limited to 10 pages.
-All memoranda of law shall be in 12-point font or larger, double spaced, and text-searchable.
-Memoranda of 10 pages or more shall contain a table of contents and a table of authorities, neither of which shall count against the page limit.
+- B. Memoranda of Law.
+Unless prior permission has been granted, memoranda of law in support of and in opposition to motions are limited to twenty-five pages, and reply memoranda are limited to ten pages.
+All memoranda of law shall be in twelve-point font or larger, double spaced, and text-searchable.
+Memoranda of ten pages or more shall contain a table of contents and a table of authorities, neither of which shall count against the page limit.
 Sur-reply memoranda will not be accepted without prior permission of the Court.
-All appendices to memoranda of law must be indexed.

-C. Discovery Motions.
+All appendices to memoranda of law must be indexed. - C. Discovery Motions.
 In making discovery motions, counsel must comply with Southern District Local Criminal Rule 16.1.
 Any discovery motion must contain the Rule 16.1 affidavit.

-5. Bail Modification
+6. Bail Modifications

-Any written request for a bail modification by a defendant shall be filed on ECF as a text-searchable letter-motion (not an ordinary letter) and shall indicate whether the Government and the Pre-Trial Services Officer consent to the request.
+Any written request for a bail modification by a defendant shall be filed on ECF as a letter-motion (not an ordinary letter) and shall indicate whether the Government and the Pre-Trial Services Officer consent to the request.

-6. Guilty Pleas
+7. Guilty Pleas